 This cannelloni dish was so decadent, and it comes highly recommended.
 I boiled the pasta first (for like 45 seconds) and then shocked it in an ice bath.
 M and I then carefully stuffed the pasta sheets with about 3 T. of the filling.
 We placed seam side down in a Pyrex dish, covered it with sauce, and baked for about 25 mins. at 350.
 We didn't use a recipe, so everything we made, we just tinkered with until it was yummy.
 M found out (the hard way) that if you use a salty cheese in the white sauce, with the salty proscuitto, you might end up with an unbearably salty sauce (yar).
 But we rescued it by diluting it with half and half and then thickening it with a cornstarch and water slurry.

 And for dessert, stuffed strawberries!
-M was watching Paula Deen (at the gym- isn't that kinda masochistic?
-Or maybe not, since Paula doesn't really create anything that's that enticing, more like heart-clogging) and he watched her and her son stuff strawberries.
+M was watching Paula Deen (at the gym- isn't that kinda masochistic?), and he watched her and her son stuff strawberries.
 So he added his own flair and some grated Icelandic milk chocolate, courtsey of Whole Foods.